AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Commands/ICAEXCommand/README.md

 ICAEXCommand Interface
 ======================
-AutomationML 2.1 APIInterface for CAEXCommands.
+Interface for CAEXCommands.
 If Commands implement this interface, they can use a [IUndoRedo][1] to enable undo and redo.

   **Namespace:**  [Aml.Engine.CAEX.Commands][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)